syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Filtering.md

 {% endtabs %}

 ## Clear filtering
-The SfListView allows clearing the filters by setting the `View.Filter` to null, and call the `View.RefreshFilter` method.
+The SfListView allows clearing the filters by setting the `View.Filter` to null and call the `View.RefreshFilter` method.

 {% tabs %}
 {% highlight c# %}